Polyphonic Spree to Come Full Circle with Club Dada Return

 Beyond their four studio albums and Christmas album, the Polyphonic Spree also worked with director Mike Mills to create the soundtrack for his 2005 movie Thumbsucker.
 Delaughter said writing for the soundtrack was similar to the band's records because he was still able to tell stories with songs, just with a more defined vision.
 In writing, he had to make sure that the songs were, in his own words, "Good, and not stupid."

-"I loved it.
-I thought it was fantastic to just get the opportunity to do something like that," Delaughter says of the experience.
+"I thought it was fantastic to just get the opportunity to do something like that," Delaughter says of the experience.

-On their 2013 album Yes, It's True, Polyphonic Spree is simultaneously more intimate and dance-friendly.
-Although the individual tracks feel cohesive as a whole, the songs were actually written over a five-year period.
+On their 2013 album Yes, It's True, Polyphonic Spree is simultaneously intimate and dance-friendly.
+Although the individual tracks feel cohesive as a whole, the songs were actually written over an extended five-year period.

 "It's a really broad record.
 It's cohesive but the songs are all over the place, but it works as a whole album," Delaughter says.
 "It was kind of a happy accident."

 In fact, Delaughter claims Yes, It's True is absolutely one of his favorites because it was the product of exploring new directions to take the band.
-He said that the album ended up being more electronic and more personal in the content of songs, something he said he had never quite put out there before.
+He said the album ended up being more electronic and more personal in the content of songs, something he said he's never quite put out there before.

-Among Polyphonic Spree's expansive alumni is fellow former Dallasite Annie Clark, better known as St. Vincent.
+Among Polyphonic Spree's expansive alumni is fellow former Dallasite Annie Clark, better known as St. Vincent, future queen of the Death Star.
 She came into the fold around 2002, when the Polyphonic Spree was auditioning a few more musicians before embarking on a European festival tour.

 "I knew she was going to go on to do something," Delaughter says.
 "She's a phenomenal guitar player.
 I'll see her from time to time if we're playing a festival."

-Beyond coming back to Dada specifically, Delaughter said returning to their hometown of Dallas is always a special occasion for the Polyphonic Spree.
+Beyond coming back to Dada specifically, Delaughter said returning to their hometown stirs up sentiment for the Polyphonic Spree.

 "It's a hometown show, so you've definitely got fans and a lot of history because of Polyphonic Spree and Tripping Daisy," he says.
-"It's always good to be back home playing for a hometown crowd."
+"It's always good to be back home playing for a homecrowd."

 "They're going to have their minds blown," Delaughter adds.
 "We're going to give them a psychedelic journey that's going to leave a big freaking smile on their face."